Parsl/parslguts/taskpath.rst

 The most important parameters to see are the function to execute, stored in ``func`` and the arguments in ``app_args`` (a list of positional arguments) and ``app_kwargs`` (a ``dict`` of keyword arguments).
 Those three things are what we will need later on to invoke our function somewhere else, and a lot of the rest of task flow is about moving these around and sometimes changing them.

-.. todo:: some different syntax highlighting/background to indicate this is from Parsl source code?

 .. seealso::

      Magic methods surrounded by double underscores are the standard Python way to make arbitrary classes customize standard Python behaviour.
 The most common one is probably ``__repr__`` which allows a class to define how it is rendered as a string.
 There are lots of others documented in the `Python data model <https://docs.python.org/3/reference/datamodel.html>`_.